YasserAlburaidi/YasserAlburaidi/README.md

 - 💬 Ask me about ... soft skils ☺️
 - 📫 How to reach me: ...
 Email [ yasser.alburaidi@gmail.com ]
 - 😄 Pronouns: ...  he/his
-- ⚡ Fun fact: ... 'm excited to learn anything new 😊
+- ⚡ Fun fact: ...  excited to learn anything new 😊